 Many also find the pace of continuous change to be exhausting, and this is just one of the reasons why around 70% of digital transformation efforts fail.
 Others are guilty of watching from the side-lines; dismissing the trend as yet another buzzword.

-As we prepare for life in 2020 and a new decade of opportunities, every business must accept that customers are changing the world with their rising expectations, and every company must respond and adapt to these changes.
+Every business must accept that customers are changing the world with their rising expectations, and every company must respond and adapt to these changes.
 Making digital transformation projects about you and your brand, rather than delivering on expectations linked to the customer experience is no longer an acceptable mistake.

 It’s incredibly easy to be seduced by the shiny allure of technology and a new range of digital systems.
 Your journey should always begin with the problem first to avoid baselessly employing yet another tech solution.
 Ultimately, every digital transformation project should be driven by the customer, rather than technology.